longturn/freeciv21/docs/Contributing/dev-env.rst

 Workstation
 ===========

-Freeciv21 can be developed on Linux, Windows and MacOS.
-Any current version of these OS's is acceptible.
+Freeciv21 can be developed on Linux, Windows and MacOS X. Any current version of these OS's is acceptible.
 For Windows, you will need to setup either the MSYS2 environment or Visual Studio to do development.
 Refer to :doc:`msys2` or :doc:`Visual Studio <visual-studio>` for more information.
 It should be generally understood that :strong:`Linux` is the preferred development platform.
+For a complete set of installation steps, you can refer to :doc:`../../General/install`.

 Technically all you need is a text editor of some kind to edit the files, but most people prefer to use an IDE.